MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/pull-server/pullServer.md

 ---
-ms.date: 06/21/2023
+ms.date: 05/08/2025
 keywords:  dsc,powershell,configuration,setup
 title:  DSC Pull Service
 description: Local Configuration Manager (LCM) can be centrally managed by a Pull Service solution.
-When using this approach, the node that is being managed is registered with a service and assigned a configuration in LCM settings.
+When using this approach, the node that's being managed is registered with a service and assigned a configuration in LCM settings.
 ---

 # Desired State Configuration Pull Service